Search This Blog

 • Lettice wrap - on a lettuce wrap with mayo and sliced tomatoes

-• Cream cheese - on a burger bun, sitting on mustard and topped with a thick layer or cream cheese and sliced spring onions (scallions)
+• Cream cheese - on a burger bun, with mustard and topped with a thick layer or cream cheese and sliced spring onions (scallions)

 • Bagel - on a toasted plain or sesame bagel with hummus and sundried tomato paste